slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 - Plucky: https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Plucky
 - Turtle:https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1

-You are unlikely to have an exact clone of Dragger or Plucky, although Create 1 Turtlebot might be still alive in your collection.
-Or you could've made files for your own robot in the _robots/_ directory.
+You are unlikely to have an exact clone of _Dragger_ or _Plucky_, although and old _Create 1 Turtlebot_ might be still alive in your collection.
+Or you could've created files for your own robot in the _robots/_ directory.

 There are launch files in _robots/_ directories for real robots, intended to *run on their Raspbery Pi's*.
 So, once the Pi is up and is running robot's nodes, this is how to launch RViz alone on the Desktop computer:
 ```